-Earl Smith Strand Theatre, Marietta
+Earl and Rachel Smith Strand Theatre, Marietta

 This Art Deco theatre served as a movie house on the Marietta Square from 1935-76.
 Recently restored and returned to its original glory, it now hosts classic films, concerts and stage productions.
-From musicals to classic films to children's films to concerts and educational opportunities, the Earl Smith Strand Theatre is truly a cultural center of Cobb County.
+From musicals to classic films to children's films to concerts and educational opportunities, the Earl and Rachel Smith Strand Theatre is truly a cultural center of Cobb County.
 The 4th Floor Terrace is home to "Brew with a View."

 DeSoto Theatre, Rome